cbmr-data/cbmr-data.github.io/esrum/source/tips/robust_scripts.rst

 =======================

-The following bash script template combines the suggestions above and thereby helps avoid *some* of the pitfalls of using bash
+The following bash script template combines the suggestions above and thereby helps avoid *some* pitfalls of using bash

 .. code-block:: bash